Kamila Urzędowska

-Kamila Urzędowska (born 7 January 1994) is a Polish actor who is best known for her role as Jagna in The Peasants.
+Kamila Urzędowska (born 7 January 1994) is a Polish film, television and theatre actress.

 Biography

 Urzędowska was born in Nysa, where she attended Secondary School No. 2.
 In 2020, she graduated from the Wrocław branch of AST National Academy of Theatre Arts.

-She played minor roles, including the series Żmijowisko and L for Love.
-A breakthrough in her career came with the role of Jagna in the 2023 film The Peasants, for which she was awarded the ELLE Crystal Star at the festival in Gdynia.
+She played minor roles, including the series Żmijowisko and popular soap opera L for Love.
+A breakthrough in her career came with the role of Jagna in the 2023 film The Peasants for which she was awarded the ELLE Crystal Star at the festival in Gdynia.
 In April 2025, she was announced as playing the role of Izabela Łęcka in an upcoming adaptation of Bolesław Prus's The Doll.

+Personal life

+In April 2025 she announced she was in a relationship with film director Piotr Domalewski.